-If your loved one was killed in a Tennessee truck accident, you may be eligible for financial recourse.
+If your loved one was killed in a Knoxville, TN truck accident, you may be eligible for financial recourse.
 Contact one of our compassionate attorneys today to explore your legal options.

 Learn more about your legal options fill out the Free Case Review form to your right and youll be connected to one of our wrongful death lawyers.

 The Federal Motor Carrier Safety Administration (FMCSA), a division of the U.S. Department of Transportation (DOT), is the agency responsible for regulating truck and bus safety, as well as reporting annual data on collisions with commercial vehicles.

 The following truck accident death statistics reflect the annual average in the state of Tennessee (calculated from FMCSA data for the years 2000 2010):

 - Over 110 fatal crashes

 - Over 120 trucks involved in fatal crashes